Integrating your management systems

 Every organisation has a management system that guides and controls the work it carries out, whether it is a formal management system or simply an informal set of activities, measurements, and guidelines.

-Standards and frameworks provide best-practice guidelines for the design, implementation and audit of a management system.
+Standards and frameworks provide best-practice guidelines for designing, implementing, and auditing a management system.

 Why integrate your management systems?

 As companies discover the benefits of implementing more than one management system standard, complexities related to conflicting objectives and duplication of content may arise.

-An integrated management system helps to avoid duplication, reduce overall risks, expose conflicting objectives, create a formalised system out of informal processes, and enables the organisation to focus on achieving its objectives.
+An integrated management system helps avoid duplication, reduce overall risks, expose conflicting objectives, create a formalised system out of informal processes, and enable the organisation to focus on achieving its goals.

-An integrated management system (IMS) combines all related components of a business into one system for easier management.
+An integrated management system (IMS) combines all related business components into one system for easier management.

-Integrating your management systems enables your organisation to be audited to more than one standard at the same time, which means you save time, effort and resources, and reduce costs.
+Integrating your management systems enables your organisation to be audited to more than one standard simultaneously, which means you save time, effort and resources and reduce costs.

 Building and establishing an integrated management system provides organisations with:

 - A common approach to compare risks that occur within different organisational divisions;

 - Regulation management applicable to your organisational and departmental needs; and

 - Necessary training, support and awareness programmes that match the needs of employees and departments.

 Integrating ISO 27001 into your management system

 Quality, environmental and safety management systems were traditionally combined and managed as an integrated management system (IMS).
-With data protection and information security becoming an increasingly important global concern, the international information security standard, ISO/IEC 27001:2013, has become a crucial standard for organisations wishing to demonstrate their commitment to data security.
+With data protection and information security becoming an increasingly important global concern, the international information security standard, ISO/IEC 27001:2013, has become crucial for organisations wishing to demonstrate their commitment to data security.

-If your organisation is already certified to ISO 9001, ISO 22301 or ISO 14001, then achieving certification to ISO 27001 is a logical, easy and straightforward step.
+If your organisation is already certified to ISO 9001, ISO 22301 or ISO 14001, achieving certification to ISO 27001 is a logical, straightforward step.
 It also enables you to tighten your defences against the ongoing threat posed by information security risks.

 Challenges associated with integration